bengl/yaeb/README.md

 * `views`: All of the `<webview>` DOM objects in an array, in the same order as tabs.
 * `tabs`: All of the tabs as DOM objects, in an array.
 * `keyBind`: Bind a key combo to an action.
 See Keybindings section above.
+* `focused`: Index of the focused tab.
+Setting this will set the focus.

 ## Contributing